dhar9571/TMDB-Movie-Recommender-System/README.md

 https://tmdb-content-based-movie-recommender-system-dharmendra.streamlit.app/

 ## Objective:
-I developed a TMDB Content-Based Movie Recommender System by following a series of steps, utilizing various tools and techniques.
+Developed a TMDB Content-Based Movie Recommender System utilizing various tools and techniques.
 The primary objective of this project was to provide users with personalized movie recommendations based on their input, enhancing their movie-watching experience.

 ## Steps and Methods Used:

-Obtained Datasets: I downloaded two distinct datasets from Kaggle - Movies and Credits.
+Obtained Datasets: Downloaded two distinct datasets from Kaggle - Movies and Credits.

-Data Integration: I merged these datasets using pandas, utilizing the title column as the common key.
+Data Integration: Merged these datasets using pandas, utilizing the title column as the common key.

 Data Cleaning: Unnecessary columns such as budget, homepage, and more were removed to streamline the dataset.